muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_DotNet.md

 Not permitted is any of the following, to keep things more correct and simpler:

-* Any numeric type such that zero/one represents false/true.
+* Any value of any numeric type such that zero/one represents false/true.

 * Any value of some other type that might represent a boolean.